loop

 to the Set

-operators to refine the types of the functions that create, add and lookup key-value bindings, in order to precisely track, within the type system, the keys
+order to precisely track, within the type system, the keys

 that are dynamically defined within each Map